EnlightFragments/enlightfragments.github.io/_posts/2021-01-30-about-human.markdown

 Then we'll inflate it as high as we can.

 Which makes it much harder to follow our will.
-It makes us think "What should I do to get better?" instead of "What do I want?".
+It makes us think "What should I do to progress?" instead of "What do I want?".

 It helps a lot when you understand your own intentions, coverted motives.